ronkeizer/pkpdsim-docs/simulation.md

       regimen = regimen         # created using new_regimen
     )

-Output from this function looks e.g.:

-    data

-Below is a short description of the main arguments to `sim_ode`.

-## Observations

 By default, the observation times will include an observation every 1 hour.
-However, you can specify a vector of observation time:
+However, you can specify a vector of observation times to get only those observations:

     dat <- sim_ode(
       ode = model,